 We’re proud of what we’ve accomplished so quickly.
 We successfully revamped EDMO from an in-person camp to an online learning organization that provides programs that fit any schedule or budget.
 It took a lot of thoughtfulness to adapt systems we already had in place, like The EDMO Method, and to re-design the way we approached equity into Honor System Pricing.
 Now we’re taking what we’ve learned year-round, to support schools, districts, and organizations along with families through our Clubs and Coach programs for kids.
 Come check our programs out at campedmo.org.

-Eduardo Caballero is a Co-founder of EDMO, a non-profit on a mission to make equitable, high-quality STEAM & SEL education programs accessible to all communities in order to cultivate curious, courageous, and kind humans everywhere.
+Eduardo Caballero is executive director and co-founder of EDMO, a non-profit on a mission to make equitable, high-quality STEAM & SEL education programs accessible to all communities in order to cultivate curious, courageous, and kind humans everywhere.
 If you’d like to learn more about EDMO’s live, online, interactive learning platform, please visit https://campedmo.org/.